waywardphilosopher/parami/src/data/blog/Knowing/2026-02-26-ways-of-knowing-08.md

 *   What do you think Cook Ding means when he says, “I go at it by spirit and don’t look with my eyes.
 Perception and understanding have come to a stop, and spirit moves where it wants”?

-NaN.
-Cook Ding doesn't always work fast and intuitively.
+1. Cook Ding doesn't always work fast and intuitively.
 He also works slowly and carefully, as in the passage: “However, whenever I come to a complicated place, I size up the difficulties, tell myself to watch out and be careful, keep my eyes on what I’m doing, work very slowly...”
 What do you think Zhuangzi is saying here?

-NaN.
-In what sense can Cook Ding be said to “care for life”?
+2. In what sense can Cook Ding be said to “care for life”?

-NaN.
-In what sense is Cook Ding's skill a kind of _knowledge_?
+3. In what sense is Cook Ding's skill a kind of _knowledge_?

 * * *